 A NEW WAVE OF REVOLUTIONARY FEMINISM

 Groups of “feminists” are demonstrating in the U.K. for shutting strip clubs down; laws in the U.S. have become stricter to fight against prostitution; social media are closing down the accounts of girls who show their bodies or use hashtags related to sex.
 Women’s bodies are not objects, women’s bodies are not at the service of men’s pleasure, they yell.
-Sex work is objectification, it is anti-feminist.
+Sex work is anti-feminist.
 At least this is what some people think… usually people who have never spoken to a sex worker in their whole life.

 * This article refers to voluntary sex work.
 We do not support any kind of practice that involves forcing people into sex work.
 Human trafficking is one of the grimmest crimes and we condemn those who make it possible, both human traffickers and also customers who decide to pay for it and create a demand for the market.